Data privacy is very important for H&M, and we want to be open and transparent about our processing of your personal data.

 You have the right to request information about the personal data we hold about you at any time.
 Contact Customer Service to receive your personal data via email.

 Whenever H&M processes your personal data by automated means based on your consent or based on an agreement you have the right to get a copy of your data in a structured, commonly used and machine-readable format transferred to you or to another party.
 This only includes the personal data you have submitted to us.

 You have the right to request rectification of your personal data if it is incorrect, including the right to have incomplete personal data completed.

-If you have a H&M account or Club membership, you can edit your personal data under your account and membership pages
+If you have an H&M account or H&M Member account, you can edit your personal data under your account and membership pages.

 Right to erasure:

 You have the right to erase any personal data processed by H&M at any time, except for the following situations: